-- 9.4.1.
-Access to operating systems should be controlled by a secure log on procedure. - 9.4.2.
-All users should have a unique identifier which should be used to trace activities to the responsible individual.

-- 9.4.3.
-Log on banners specifying a user's rights and responsibilities regarding system usage should be presented to users during the log on process. - 9.4.4.
-Administrator access should be limited to those individuals who have a documented business reason for the access. - 9.4.5.
-Users may not employ tools or utilities capable of overriding system and application controls without permission. - 9.4.6.
-Administrator accounts or accounts with expanded privileges should only be used for administration and management of information resources. - 9.4.7.
+- 9.5.1.
+Access to operating systems should be controlled by a secure log on procedure. - 9.5.2.
+All users should have a unique identifier which should be used to trace activities to the responsible individual. - 9.5.3.
+Log on banners specifying a user's rights and responsibilities regarding system usage should be presented to users during the log on process. - 9.5.4.
+Administrator access should be limited to those individuals who have a documented business reason for the access. - 9.5.5.
+Users may not employ tools or utilities capable of overriding system and application controls without permission. - 9.5.6.
+Administrator accounts or accounts with expanded privileges should only be used for administration and management of information resources. - 9.5.7.
 Shared administrator accounts or accounts with expanded privileges will only be granted based on a documented business need.
-Controls must be implemented to mitigate the risk arising from the use of shared administrator accounts or accounts with expanded privileges. - 9.4.8.
-The identity of a user must be verified prior to the activation of an administrator account or an account with expanded privileges. - 9.4.9.
+Controls must be implemented to mitigate the risk arising from the use of shared administrator accounts or accounts with expanded privileges. - 9.5.8.
+The identity of a user must be verified prior to the activation of an administrator account or an account with expanded privileges. - 9.5.9.
 Users authorized for shared administrator accounts or accounts with expanded privileges must agree to keep authentication information confidential and maintained solely within the group authorized to use the privileged account.
-Authentication information must change if group membership changes. - 9.4.10.
-Default vendor authentication information must be changed following installation of systems or software. - 9.4.11.
-Users with administrator accounts or accounts with expanded privileges must adhere to the System Administrator Code of Ethics as referenced in Appendix A of this document. - 9.4.12.
-Administrative or privileged account password composition and complexity must meet or exceed the security requirements established in the UNT System Password Standards. - 9.4.13.
+Authentication information must change if group membership changes. - 9.5.10.
+Default vendor authentication information must be changed following installation of systems or software. - 9.5.11.
+Users with administrator accounts or accounts with expanded privileges must adhere to the System Administrator Code of Ethics as referenced in Appendix A of this document.

+- 9.5.12.
+Administrative or privileged account password composition and complexity must meet or exceed the security requirements established in Section 9.3, Password Standards. - 9.5.13.
 Authorizations for privileged access rights must be reviewed at regular intervals.
-Changes to privileged accounts must be documented. - 9.4.14.
-Inactive sessions should be terminated after a defined period of inactivity.
+Changes to privileged accounts must be documented. - 9.5.14.
+Inactive sessions should be terminated after a defined period of inactivity. - 9.5.15.

-9.4.15.
 User accounts will be locked upon 10 sequential failed login attempts and remain locked for at least 15 minutes.
 Privileged access accounts should remain locked until reset by an administrator.

-9.5.
+9.6.
 Application Access Control